-Partial differential equations, waves modelling, continuum mechanics, mathematical imaging, mathematical biology, applied probability and optimal control theory.
+Partial differential equations, waves modelling, continuum mechanics, mathematical imaging, mathematical biology.

 Ruin theory, insurance modelling, derivative pricing, pensions modelling, stochastic differential equations and control theory.